On the homogenization of partial integro-differential-algebraic equations

+If one assumes periodicity in the coefficients, many results are available for particular equations, see e.g.~\cite{BenLiPap,CioDon,TarIntro} as general references.
+In the non-periodic case one cannot expect a similar behavior as very simple equations show, see e.g.~\cite[p. x, equation $(*)$]{Waurick2011}.

+In this note, we discuss a general compactness result: Given a bounded sequence of coefficients, we prove that there exists a limit equation at least for a subsequence.
+We emphasize that we do not assume periodicity of the coefficients.
+Further, we show that this compactness result may be applied to coupled systems or to equations with memory terms.
+By means of an example, we elaborate on the precise strategy in Section \ref{section: disco}.

 In the literature, there are many techniques available that allow the study of homogenization in the non-periodic case.
 We mention here the method of $H$-convergence in the sense of \cite{GuMo2,Murat1978,TarIntro} or \cite[Definition 13.3]{CioDon}, which is well-suited for elliptic equations.
-The method of $\Gamma$-convergence is tailored for variational integrals and optimization problems related to them, see e.g.~\cite{ABraid,B3,Mu1}. $G$-convergence and two-scale-convergence, see respectively \cite{Colombini1978,Spagnolo1968a,Gcon1} and \cite{Amar1998,Ng1,Wellander2009}, are more general concepts since they can be applied to many equations of mathematical physics.
-Whereas the notion of $G$-convergence in the very general sense of \cite[p.74]{Gcon1} (see also Section \ref{section: hom} in this paper) may lead to results that are not precise enough, the notion of two-scale convergence may be too restrictive to give useful results for the general situation.
-In particular, $n$-scale convergence needs additional consideration, cf. \cite[p.2]{LNW} or \cite{Allaire1996a}.
-For a possible way of dealing with specific non-periodic coefficients, we refer to the generalization of two-scale convergence in \cite{Nguetseng2003,Nguetseng2004}.
-We give a structural way of discussing homogenization problems, which was introduced in \cite{Waurick2011,Waurick} with extensions in \cite{Waurick2012}.
-The idea is to use the observation of \cite{PicPhy,Picard} to formulate homogenization problems in an operator-theoretic language.
+The method of $\Gamma$-convergence is tailored for variational integrals and optimization problems related to them, see e.g.~\cite{ABraid,B3,Mu1}. $G$-convergence and two-scale-convergence, see respectively \cite{Colombini1978,Spagnolo1968a,Gcon1} and \cite{Amar1998,Ng1,Wellander2009}, are concepts that may be applied to many equations of mathematical physics, as well.